adrianchifor/TapUnlock/README.md

 ## Donate

-Being free and ads-less, we rely on donations to deliver new features and updates at a faster rate and to increase the overall quality of the app.
-To support the app, visit the following [link](http://goo.gl/TQRlTa) for PayPal/Card donations.
+To support development, you can donate with PayPal or Card using the following [link](http://goo.gl/TQRlTa).
 For Bitcoin donations, our address is: 1NZGAU1rEs1zBpwdjmnBjiyRsJHfycWhSF.
-Donations as 'in-app purchases' are also available through the 'Donate' section inside the app.
+Donations as 'In-app purchases' are also available through the 'Donate' section inside the app.
+The donations help us implement new features and deliver updates at a faster rate.
 Any amount would be most appreciated.
 Thank you!